 General advice on vulval care should, once again, be given.
 Amitriptyline and gabapentin have been used with some success3 and selective serotonin reuptake inhibitors (SSRIs) may also be effective.
 Local anaesthetics are not generally helpful as they only provide short-term relief.

 Vulval dermatitis may follow infection or be irritant, allergic, atopic or seborrhoeic.
 Itching and soreness are usually presenting features and there may be erythema, lichenification and fissuring of the vulval skin.
-Dermatological referral may be necessary, but most cases can be treated with ...
+Dermatological referral may be necessary, but most cases can ...